oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

   ![](images/vault-create-secret-start.png)

-  4. Confirm the compartment is the one you are using, Name the secret `OCIR_HOST_VAULT`.
+  4. Confirm the compartment is the one you are using, Name the secret `OCIR_HOST`.
 Provide a description `Secret to hold the registry host info`.
 In the encryption key chose the master key you created earlier.

   ![](images/vault-create-secret-part-1.png)